 Node provider community

-The growing ICP community of node providers includes independent entities across the globe, including...
+The ICP community of node providers consists of independent entities evenly distributed across the globe, including...

 What you need to know about being a node provider